neighbourhoodsnetwork/zeroex-take-order-bot/README.md

 <br>

 ## Configurations
-Configurations can be set in the files and/or as cli arguments when executing the `node ./run.js`.
+Configurations can be set in the files and/or as cli arguments when executing the `node ./run.js` command.
 If any cli argument is passed on, it will override their counterparts specified in the files.

 ## Configuration through CLI
-Configurations can be passed on as cli arguments to the bot.
-CLI arguments are prioritized over files configurations.

     usage: